-Over the years we’ve received plenty of feedback about how WP Migrate DB Pro’s license works, but a couple of complaints have come up time and time again.
+Over the years we’ve received plenty of feedback about how WP Migrate’s license works, but a couple of complaints have come up time and time again.

 Development & Staging Installs Shouldn’t Count